Geosynchronous/P6-Mobile-Portfolio/README.md

 - Fairly intimidating coding examples
 - Great way to learn how to use DEV TOOLS to increase performance
 - Quite instructive on how to make specific layout changes to optimize

+9:00 PM

+- **FINALLY!!! - READT TO START PROJECT**
+- Will record progress on Project in a section above called **PROJECT ACTIVITY LOG**.

 ### Udacity Reviews